cos418atPrinceton/assignments_template/assignment1-3/README.md

 main      mapreduce
 </pre>

-<h2>Part I: Distributing MapReduce tasks</h2>
+<h2>Part C: Distributing MapReduce Tasks</h2>

 <p>
   One of Map/Reduce's biggest selling points is that the developer should not need to be aware that their code is running in parallel on many machines.
-In theory, we should be able to take the word count code you wrote in Part II of assignment 1.2, and automatically parallelize it!
+In theory, we should be able to take the word count code you wrote in Part B of assignment 1-2, and automatically parallelize it!
 </p>